proplot-dev/proplot/docs/tutorial5.rst

-To add color cycles downloaded from any of these sources, save the cycle data to a file in your ``~/.proplot/cycles`` folder, then call `~proplot.colortools.register_cycles`.
+To add color cycles downloaded from any of these sources, save the cycle data to a file in your ``~/.proplot/cycles`` folder, then call `~proplot.styletools.register_cycles`.
 The file should be named ``name.ext``, where ``name`` is the registered cycle name and ``ext`` is the file extension.
-See `~proplot.colortools.register_cmaps` for valid file extensions.
+See `~proplot.styletools.register_cmaps` for valid file extensions.

 Registered color names